What to look for in a Financial Advisor

 2. Credentials and track record

-The first time you meet with your financial advisor, make a note to ask about their credentials – the type of certifications, years or experience, as well as their track record.
+The first time you meet with your FA, make a note to ask about their credentials – the type of certifications, years or experience, as well as their track record.
+Doing so can help you gain a better sense of their qualifications and expertise in helping you meet your financial goals.

 3. Range of solutions provided